Afrochemist/THM-SOC-1/README.md

 *tshark*

-**Endpoint Security Monitoring**

-This sections covers many tools used to monitor netwroks for suspicious activity
+**Endpoint Security Monitoring** - This sections covers many tools used to monitor netwroks for suspicious activity

-*Systinternals*

-*Osquery*

-*Wazuh*

-**SIEM**
+*Systinternals* - troubleshoot and diagnose Windows/Linux applications

+*Osquery* - tool used to triage endpoints

+*Wazuh* - Open source threat detection tool

-This sections goes over SIEMs.
+**SIEM** - This sections goes over SIEMs.
 In cybersecurity a SIEM is a tool that allows a SOC to analyze and triage logs/events

 *Splunk*

 *ELK*

-**DFIR**

-This sections covers various use in Digital Forensics tools
+**DFIR** - This sections covers various use in Digital Forensics tools

 *Autopsy* - tool used to digital forensics on disk